MLB Hall of Fame

 Though others contributed to baseball’s evolution, Cartwright’s role in standardizing the game earned him a rightful place in Cooperstown.
 He was inducted into the Baseball Hall of Fame in 1938 as a pioneer of the sport.

-Cartwright's Awards and Records
+Cartwright's Awards and Honors

 • Credited with formalizing the first modern baseball rules (1845)